denoland/deno/docs/testing/assertions.md

 });
 ```

-By contrast `assertStrictEquals()` provides a simpler stricter equality check
+By contrast `assertStrictEquals()` provides a simpler, stricter equality check
 based on the `===` operator.
 As a result it will not assert two instances of
 identical objects as they won't be referentially the same.